adamjq/aws-secretsmanager-cache-rust/README.md

 # AWS Secrets Manager Rust Caching Client

 This crate provides a client for in-process caching of secrets from AWS Secrets Manager for Rust applications.
-It is heavily inspired by the [AWS Secrets Manager Go Caching Client](https://github.com/aws/aws-secretsmanager-caching-go) and the [AWS SDK for Rust](https://github.com/awslabs/aws-sdk-rust).
+It's heavily inspired by the [AWS Secrets Manager Go Caching Client](https://github.com/aws/aws-secretsmanager-caching-go) and the [AWS SDK for Rust](https://github.com/awslabs/aws-sdk-rust).

-The client internally uses an LRU (least-recently used) caching scheme that provides O(1) insertions and O(1)lookups for cached values.
+The client internally uses an LRU (least-recently used) caching scheme that provides O(1) insertions and O(1) lookups for cached values.

-**Please Note: This client depends on the AWS SDK for Rust which is current in an alpha release state.
-The functionality of this client should therefor also be considered an alpha release and may change in the future**
+**Please Note: This client depends on the AWS SDK for Rust which is currently in an alpha release state.
+The functionality of this client should therefore be considered an alpha release and may change in the future**

 ## Getting started